State Recovers Medicaid Costs from Estates

 A: Up until 2005, the state could only try to recover from probate assets, but in House Bill 66, the definition of “estate” was expanded to include any property in which the Medicaid recipient had any interest at the time of death.
 This includes assets in a living trust, joint assets, transfer-on-death and payable-on-death assets, and life estates.

 Q: Does the state have a time limit in which to recover the assets?

 A: Ohio law provides that the Attorney General’s office must present its estate recovery claim to the person responsible for the decedent’s estate within 90 days after receipt of notice from the responsible party or one year after the Medicaid recipient’s death, whichever is later.

 A: The state cannot recover against assets passed to the surviving spouse during the survivor’s lifetime.
 Also, if the assets pass to a child under 21, or a blind or disabled child of any age, no recovery is allowed.
 In addition, the Ohio Department of Job and Family Services may grant an undue hardship waiver against recovery on a case-by-case basis.
 Generally, this request will only be granted if the estate’s beneficiary was financially dependent on the Medicaid recipient and recovery would deprive the beneficiary of necessary food, clothing, or shelter, or require the beneficiary to receive public assistance.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by James C. Bates, an attorney in the Brecksville law firm of Daniel P. Seink Co.
-Ltd.
+It was originally prepared by attorney James C. Bates, and updated by attorney Janet E. Pecquet of Beckman Weil Shepardson LLC.